 Generally speaking, a single serving (1/12th of a 9”x13” pan) of avocado brownie contains around 18-20 grams of carbs (1).
 This is much lower than a regular brownie, which can contain up to 50 grams of carbs per serving.

 That said, if you want to reduce the carbs even further you can always try using alternative flours like almond or coconut flour instead of regular all-purpose flour.
+The above recipe only contains 13 grams of carbs per serving, 2 of which are fiber.

 Why Is Avocado Good For You?